Claude Code Extension Points: When to Use What¶

 For non-negotiable rules, prefer hooks.
 See Hooks vs Prompts.

-- CLAUDE.md + hooks: CLAUDE.md states the rule; a
+- CLAUDE.md and hooks: CLAUDE.md states the rule; a

 PreToolUsehook enforces it.
-See Hooks for Enforcement vs Prompts for Guidance. - Skills + subagents: a skill defines the procedure; a subagent executes it in isolation.
+See Hooks for Enforcement vs Prompts for Guidance. - Skills and subagents: a skill defines the procedure; a subagent runs it in isolation.

-- MCP + skills: MCP exposes external tools; a skill provides the workflow using them.
+- MCP and skills: MCP exposes external tools; a skill provides the workflow that uses them.

 Commands are merged into skills — existing .claude/commands/ files continue to work.

-Hooks are shell processes spawned by the CLI at lifecycle events, independent of the model's token stream — the model cannot see or suppress them.
-Skills, subagents, and .claude/rules/ are text in the model's context; a confusing context can cause them to be skipped.
-Anything routed through model reasoning is probabilistic; anything executed at the infrastructure layer is deterministic.
+The CLI spawns hooks as shell processes at lifecycle events, independent of the model's token stream.
+The model cannot see or suppress them.
+Skills, subagents, and .claude/rules/ are text in the model's context, so a confusing context can cause the model to skip them.
+Anything routed through model reasoning is probabilistic; anything run at the infrastructure layer is deterministic.

-CLAUDE.md's high context cost follows: injected into every request unconditionally.
+CLAUDE.md's high context cost follows from this: it is injected into every request unconditionally.
 Skills load full content only on invocation.

 .claude/rules/entry and a hook.
-Maintaining the rule in two places creates drift. - Hook proliferation: Applying hooks to stylistic preferences rather than non-negotiable compliance accumulates startup latency and failure modes.
+You then maintain the rule in two places, which creates drift. - Hook proliferation: hooks applied to stylistic preferences, rather than non-negotiable compliance, add startup latency and more failure modes.

-- CLAUDE.md bloat: At 500+ lines, unconditional injection degrades instruction-following on unrelated tasks.
+- CLAUDE.md bloat: at 500+ lines, unconditional injection weakens instruction-following on unrelated tasks.
 Move domain content to rules or skills early.

 Before v2.1.69, .mcp.json silently trusted all servers.
 Claude Code now shows a per-server trust dialog on first session (changelog) — automated setups relying on silent enablement will see a prompt per server after updating.